swcarpentry/shell-novice/_episodes/01-intro.md

 "click" translates easily into "do the thing I want".
 But this magic relies on wanting a simple set of things, and having programs that can do exactly those things.

-If you wish to do complex, purpose-specific things it helps to have a richer means of expressing your instructions to the computer.
-It doesn't need to be complicated or difficult, just a vocabulary of commands and a simple grammar for using them.
+If you wish to do complex, purpose-specific things you need a richer means of expressing your instructions to the computer.
+This doesn't need to be complicated or difficult, just a vocabulary of commands and a simple grammar for using them.

-This is what the shell provides - a simple language and a **command-line interface** to use it through.
+This is what the shell provides - a simple language and a **command-line interface** (CLI) to use it through.

 The heart of a command-line interface is a **read-evaluate-print loop**, or REPL, called